 If this doesn't sound like a a good use of your time, by all means, pass me by without a second thought.
 If you're at all interested, you may also wish to know: I have a girlfriend.
 She is currently my only partner, but I am not her only partner.
-Historically, I've been monogamous, but lately I have been learning more about ethical non-monogamy and trying to decide if any form of it is right for me.
-This is still largely a consideration in the abstract (see above).
+Historically, I've been monogamous, but lately I have been learning more about ethical non-monogamy and trying to decide what form of it is right for me.
+This is still largely a consideration in the abstract, as I'm pretty happy where I am now, and don't see any likely prospects of going elsewhere (see above).

 BLATHERING AND MAUNDERING ABOUT MY SELF:

 Conversations shouldn't be one-sided, even (especially?) if I'm just talking about myself.
 We both stand to learn a lot more by interacting.

 So I'll try to keep this short (I have a lot of trouble being concise) and as honest as possible (I hope I have less trouble with that one).